nvimdev/template.nvim/README.md

 }
 ```

-- `TemProject cpp` will generates project for you.
+- `TemProject cpp` will generate project for you.

 ```txt
 .